 If students have difficulty rescheduling examinations with their instructors, they are advised to contact the dean's office of their academic program for assistance.
 Faculty members are expected to accommodate students with legitimate rescheduling requests.

-Students are strongly encouraged to check the Final Exam Schedule before registering for any courses.
+Students are strongly encouraged to check the final exam schedule before registering for any courses at registrar.umd.edu/registration/register-classes/final-exams.

 GRADUATION INFORMATION